alexandra-udristoiu/study-plan/README.md

 # StudyPlan

-A learning project: an Android study app for taking notes and reviewing them as flashcards with spaced repetition, so you revisit each card right before you'd forget it.
+Android study app for taking notes and reviewing them as flashcards with spaced repetition, so you revisit each card right before you'd forget it.